-Treatment usually lasts between 1 and 3 years, although early intervention can take as few as 6 – 12 months.
+Treatment usually lasts between one and three years, although early intervention can take as few as 6 – 12 months.
 Don’t hesitate if you think your child may need some corrective intervention.
 The sooner you can get problems corrected, the sooner your child will have a winning smile that will stay with him or her forever after.

 Per the recommendation of the American Association of Orthodontists, your child’s first orthodontic evaluation should occur at the first sign of alignment problems or no later than the age of 7.
 At that point, orthodontic treatment may not be imperative, but such thorough examination can anticipate any potential problems and the best time to begin treatment should it become necessary.